nishnik/blackjack/README.md

 python generate_family_file.py https://wiki.metakgp.org/w/Main_Page metakgp
 ```

-One first needs to add the cookie, i.e. the jsession ID for visiting the `/Acad` route in erp.
-To obtain the jsession ID:
+One first needs to add the cookie from ERP to access the `/Acad` route.
+To obtain it:

 1. Go to `Student Academic Activities (UG)` section in `Academic`.
 This gives you a cookie for accesing the `/Acad` route.
 You will not be able to mine the grades without this.